 Also, do a lot of people take vacation at the same time – like the end of August and the week between Christmas and New Year’s – and it’s easier to do the same?
 Are childless people low-key expected to work during school breaks so the parents can have a more relaxed schedule?
 Once you get the lay of the land, you can start planning your getaways.

 Too many Americans leave vacation time on the table.
 But you earned those days off–enjoy them!

 Stay in the loop for cheap flights and travel opportunities by following sites like Travel Pirates, the Points Guy and Scott’s Travel Hacks to be able to jump at a low-cost flight.
+If you do not like flying commercially, then charter a plan from websites like Jettly.
+You can use their cost estimator, and quickly find out how much the trip will cost you.
 Once you have your ticket, request your days off, and build your dream adventure.

 Get your vacations approved way in advance if you can – at least until you prove yourself; spontaneity will have to wait.
 Before going, review with your boss/team that you won’t be reachable, and if you will be, what times they can expect you to be on email.
 No matter how cut-and-dry your auto-reply is while you’re out of office, they still might think you’re at their beck and call.
 But as long as you have your bases covered, you’re a lot more likely to actually relax while you’re on vacation.

 Make Use of Long Weekends

 Do you have the kind of job that will allow you to work remotely on Fridays?
 If so, plan an adventure that begins mid-day on Friday, extending through the weekend.

 There are always was to incorporate travel into your 9-5.
 Be creative, think outside of the box, and don’t be afraid to ask for what will help you achieve a great work-life balance!